mrichar1/pinia-jsonapi/README.md

 Most errors are likely to be those raised by the API in response to the request.
 These will take the form of an [Axios Error Handling](https://github.com/axios/axios#handling-errors) object, containing an [JSONAPI Error object](https://jsonapi.org/format/#error-objects).

-To handle errors with `jsonapi-pinia` using `then/catch` methods on the promise:
+To handle errors with `pinia-jsonapi` using `then/catch` methods on the promise:

 ```js
 store.get('/widget/99')